 As you are aware we have a full Risk Assessment in place to ensure risk is kept to a minimum in the school day.
-We are ensuring regular handwashing; at least 2 sanitising stations in each class and on entry to school; staggered starts and our classes and staff are working in bubbles.
-Although we are working tirelessly to reduce the risk, we cannot fully guarantee the risk is gone completely.
+We are ensuring regular handwashing; at least 2 sanitising stations in each class and on entry to school.

+Although we are continue to work tirelessly to reduce the risk, we cannot fully guarantee the risk is gone completely.
 Therefore it is important to be prepared for any potential LOCAL LOCKDOWN or SCHOOL CLOSURES.